SigmundurMorkore/EatOutToHelpOutUK/README.md

   - `npm install`
   - `npm run autobuild`

+You can now open up localhost with the port specified by the python script.
+Normally it's `localhost:5000`

 ## Problems faced to to be solved for future work

 In the past day (started on 3 Aug), we have only managed to import these